mandolyte/mdtopdf/README.md

 callbacks.
 This is a valuable debug tool showing each callback and data provided in each while the AST is presented.

+2019-09-23: It appears that the BlackFriday project is no longer active.
+There is a fork `gomarkdown/markdown` that I may be able to move to in the future if needed.

 ## Supported Markdown
 The supported elements of markdown are:
 - Emphasized and strong text